 Get your work reviewed!

-I’ve known George Slade for many, many years.
-He’s a photography curator, writer, historian, and consultant.
-But for me, the most important thing George does is helps individuals find meaning in their own images.
+I’ve known George Slade for many years.
+He’s a photography curator, writer, historian, and consultant—but what stands out most is his gift for helping artists find meaning in their own images.

-I’ve asked George to provide some thoughts on the in-person review process.
+I’ve invited George to share his thoughts on the in-person review experience and what makes it so valuable for artists.

 +++++